vcheplygina/ashtree/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Ashtree - Python version

+This is an attempt to translate the original ashtree by Danielle Navarro (<https://github.com/djnavarro/ashtree>) to Python.

 # Ashtree

 The `ashtree` system is a simplified version of the `flametree` package